Programie/PHPDynDNS/README.md

 ## Requirements

    * A domain
-   * A web server running PHP 7
+   * A web server running PHP 7.1 or newer
    * A DNS server (e.g. bind)

 ## Installation